 - Doctors may also prescribe Klonopin for short-term insomnia

-- Klonopin is always swallowed as a blue tablet or taken as a quick-dissolve tablet
+- Klonopin is swallowed as a pill or can be taken as a quick-dissolve tablet

 - It should be placed on the tongue as often as three times a day.